geraldmc/geraldmc.github.io/_posts/2019-02-23-predicting-yield-1.md

 ![NGR Full]({{ site.url }}/assets/NGR-full-view.png){:height="200px" width="850px"}

-Two things to notice: my car is viewed twice - once in the upper left and again in the middle right portion of the image.
-This is because the entire area had to be flown in two separate flights - one for the left half of the study area and one for the right (consumer drones use their battery power very quickly).
-I think the stitching here is pretty seamless!
+Two things to notice: my car is viewed twice - once in the upper-left and again in the middle-right part of the image.
+That's because the area was too long (1200ft) to be covered by a single flight and had to be flown it two separate ones - one for the left half and one for the right.
+Consumer drones use up their battery power fast!

 The second thing to notice are the different shades of red in different parts of the grid.
-At the start of this post I mentioned how we treated separate sections of the study area of (about 100 ft by 20 ft each, where a single row of sugarcane is roughly 6 feet wide).
-The different shades of red signify different intensities of near-infrared light reflected from each section.
-If you look back at the start of this post you'll see the treatment (#4) for 120 kg·N·ac−1 (in the colored grid) appears in a certain pattern.
-That pattern is visible in this image.
-Can you find it?
+At the start of this post I mentioned how we treated separate sections of the study area (about 100 ft by 20 ft each, where a single row is roughly 6 feet wide).
+The different shades signify different intensities of near-infrared light being reflected from each section.
+If you look back at the start of this post you'll see that treatment (#4) for 120 kg·N·ac−1 (in the colored grid) appears in a pattern.
+That pattern is clearly visible in this image.
+It reveals the differing amounts of nitrogen fertilizer when applied to different sections.

 <br />
 ![CIR Section 001]({{ site.url }}/assets/2017-04-25_001_3_CIR.png){:height="50px" width="200px"}